 Operation Homefront- Supporting Military Families

-This weekend is dedicated to remembering those who gave their lives in the line of duty.
+Today is dedicated to remembering those who served in the line of duty.
 We hope you join us in supporting the groups that are supporting veterans and those still serving.